mayaculpa/hapi/README.md

 # HAPI
-Hydro­ponic Automa­tion Plat­form Ini­tia­tive (HAPI) Repo
+Welcome to the Hydro­ponic Automa­tion Plat­form Ini­tia­tive (HAPI) Repository
 To learn more about the HAPI project, please visit [HAPI HQ](http://hapihq.com)
 # Contributing

-If you would like to help us with our code, follow the following steps.
+If you would like to help us with our code, follow these steps.

 1. Fork the repo
 ![Fork.png](https://github.com/mayaculpa/hapi/blob/master/images/Fork.png "Fork")